green-coding-solutions/cloud-energy/README.md

 - vHost Ratio `[float (0,1])`
     + The vHost ratio on the system you are on.
 If you are on a bare metal machine this is 1
     + If you are a guest and have e.g. 24 of the 96 Threads than the ratio would be 0.25
+    + Currently the model cannot account for non-balanced CPU and memory ratios.

 Only the CPU Utilization parameter is mandatory.
-All other paramters are optional vHost ratio is assumed to be 1 if not given.
+All other paramters are optional. \
+vHost ratio is assumed to be 1 if not given.

 You are free to supply only the utilization or as many additional parameters that